vishalyadav351/StudySync-AI/README.md

 Vishal Yadav

-Passionate Full Stack Developer focused on building real-world software products that solve meaningful problems.
+Full Stack Developer passionate about building products that solve real-world problems through technology and AI.

 ---

-⭐ Project Status
+⭐ Current Status

-Currently under active development with upcoming AI-powered learning features and collaboration tools.
+Active Development

+The platform is continuously evolving into a complete AI-powered collaborative learning ecosystem.